The Lion Park

 The Lion Park is a big tourist attraction in these parts, but going on a Tuesday wasn't crazy busy.
 In fact, I was able to go on the "Walk with Lions" all by myself!
 I had three guides with me, Mbengane who fed the lions and kept them behaved, Kayla who also tamed the lions, and Lavious the photographer.
 Although I was excited, I was nervous about being the only tourist.
 I mean, I'm Asian and everyone knows that Asians are the worst tourists when animals are involved and South Africans get annoyed with Americans for the same reason.
 So the deck was stacked against me!
 I had no husband to protect me (he was watching the babe - we took turns walking with the lions sans baby) and no other tourist to distract hungry lions away from me!

 Nervousness aside, it truly was a thrilling experience!
 I had the opportunity to hang out with Jay, a 14 month old white lion, and Ben who was 12 months.
 Both of them were raised at the Lion Park and have grown accustomed to visitors playing with them, which is why the park considers them safe until they get a bit older.
 It took me a while to warm up to the boys, but I soon got to know their personalities and learned which lion I could trust.
 Jay was mellow and willing to obey orders.
 And by orders, I mean the reward system of doing tricks and then getting a nice hunk of horse meat.
 He never did anything he wasn't supposed to.
 Ben, on the other hand, was naughty (how he was often called by the rangers).
-Ben is a lady's man and being younger means he's more playful.
-So at one point he wanted to play with me.
-You see the photo to the left and below of Ben trying to play with Jay (Jay was not having it)?
-Yeah, Ben did that to me too!
-It felt similar to when a dog nips at you when it's being playful, but a lot bigger!
+Being younger means he's more playful.
+So at one point he wanted to play with me, just like how he plays with Jay.
+So yeah, Ben bit my butt.
 A part of my body was in a lion's mouth!!!!
-You see, I did have a reason to be worried, but I probably brought it on myself because Mbengane repeatedly told me to not be scared because they can sense it.
+I did have a reason to be worried, but I probably brought it on myself because Mbengane repeatedly told me to not be scared because they can sense it.

 One great thing about the park is that even though they have their professional photographers (and they're everywhere so you won't miss any photo ops), they allow you to take your own photos as well.
 The pros are also very willing to take photos of you with your device!
 So I was able to get photos and videos of me with the lion so I could just enjoy being with the lions!